adailey14/multireducer/README.md

 )(ListComponent);
 ```

-## Use with `thunk` middleware
+## Use with 'thunk' middleware
-A common redux pattern is to use middleware that allows you to return a function from an action creator. `multireducerBindActionCreators` will not catch these `thunks`, so you will have to take care to pass in the multireducerKey to the action creator, and then wrap the resulting action using `multireducerWrapAction`.
+A common redux pattern is to use middleware that allows you to return a function from an action creator. `multireducerBindActionCreators` will not catch these 'thunks', so you will have to take care to pass in the multireducerKey to the action creator, and then wrap the resulting action using `multireducerWrapAction`.
 Here is an example:

 ```javascript
 import React, {Component, PropTypes} from 'react';